 Earn up to four credits in just three weeks--either on campus or online, reduce your course load, benefit from small classes, and immerse yourself in a subject.
 You can also work closely with your professor and receive more individualized attention.

 - Ithaca campus

 - New York City

 Browse by tag

-Subject: academics/education, accounting/finance, Africana studies, agriculture, animal science, anthropology, architecture, art, Asian studies, astronomy/space, athletics/sports, atmospheric science, biology, business, chemistry, communication, computer science, critical thinking, culture, dance, data/statistics, design, drawing/painting, ecology/nature, economics, engineering, English, ESL, fashion, food/nutrition, gardening/horticulture, geology, government, health, history, hospitality, information science, international, labor, landscaping, language, Latin American studies, law/policy, leadership, literature, management, marine science, mathematics, medicine, music, mythology, Near/Middle East, nutritional science, oceanography, ornithology, paleontology, philosophy, physics, politics, psychology, religion, sci/tech, sociology, sustainability, theater, urban studies, veterinary medicine, writing
+Subject: academics/education, accounting/finance, Africana studies, agriculture, animal science, anthropology, architecture, art, Asian studies, astronomy/space, athletics/sports, atmospheric science, biology, business, chemistry, communication, computer science, culture, dance, data/statistics, design, ecology/nature, economics, engineering, English, ESL, fashion, food/nutrition, gardening/horticulture, geology, government, health, history, hospitality, information science, international, labor, landscaping, language, Latin American studies, law/policy, leadership, literature, management, marine science, mathematics, medicine, music, mythology, Near/Middle East, nutritional science, ornithology, paleontology, philosophy, physics, politics, psychology, religion, sci/tech, sociology, sustainability, theater, urban studies, veterinary medicine, writing

 Location: Asia (east), Europe, Ithaca, New York City, online, U.S. (east), Washington D.C.